bitcoin-core/bitcoincore.org/en/features/details/chain-rewrites.md

 rate the attacking miner controls.
 The more centralized mining becomes, the less expensive the attack is for a powerful miner.

+Although all programs---including Bitcoin Core---are
+vulnerable to chain rewrites, Bitcoin provides a defense mechanism: the more confirmations your transactions have, the safer you are. *There is no known decentralized defense better than that.*

 ### Real Example

 In September 2013, someone used centralized mining pool GHash.io to